What do you have to think about if you want to design and take an oral group or individual exam remotely? What types of tools can you use?

 1. Create a virtual room and time slots in CANVAS

-If you want to ask students from your Canvas course to sign up for exam timeslots it is best to use the Scheduler function in Canvas.
+If you want to ask students from your (personal) Canvas course to sign up for exam timeslots, it is best to add the students and then use the Scheduler function in Canvas.

 - Create a Scheduler appointment group in a course calendar (links to an external website).